clairemerot/physalia_adaptation_course/05_day5/readme.md

 You may now repeat the commands for other outliers files if you wish. (if you are late skip)

 ### Have a look at your results
 So copying back your .intersect files (and .transcript) on your computer (inside 05_day5/05_bed of course!), you can easily open them with a text editor (notepad ++ or equivalent).
-You cna see the name of the genes, gene ontology.
+You can see the name of the genes and their gene ontology codes.
 What do you think?
 For information about gene ontology codes, you may want to check this website http://geneontology.org/docs/ontology-documentation/

 For information about proteins, you can look at https://www.uniprot.org/